Is Traditional Publishing Dead?

 Here’s why we think traditional publishing will survive, if not thrive, through the self-publishing boom.

-As of August, the U.S. print books sales were up 5.5% for the year over 2019.
+As of August, U.S. print book sales were up 5.5% for the year over 2019.
 That puts 2020 on track to have one of the best years for print sales since 2004, according to NPD BookScan.

 Along with print books, e-books and audiobooks are booming.
 In short, people still read in one form or another.
 That’s good news, no matter how you want to publish your book.